dan-velez/crypto_bot/crypto/README.md

   your crypto wallet address.
 * Once you have crypto in wallet, use exchange to convert to USD
 * Use exchange and wallet address to transfer funds.
+* Trading on exchange requires verification process.

 1. Open wallet
 2. Connect bank account
 3. Sign up for exchange
 4. Place order for currency

+* convert fiat to base currency -> convert base to alt

 ## wallets ##